Our SEN Support Team

 Family Inclusion & Safeguarding Lead

 Here at Oakmeadow, we understand that sometimes, some of our families may need some additional support to make sure that our children are able to do their best, achieve and be happy both in school and at home.
 To this end, families can access support via our Early Help process.
 As Family Inclusion Lead, this is my area of expertise.
-Early Help support can range from, an informal chat and signposting to a universal service eg, Autism West Midlands, BEAM, Sure start and other community-based support networks, to more intense support i.e. Early help meeting at school with myself and in some cases a referral to an outside agency for more targeted work.
+Early Help support can range from, an informal chat and signposting to a universal service eg, Autism West Midlands, BEAM, Parenting team and other community-based support networks, to more intense support i.e. Early Help meeting at school with myself and in some cases a referral to an outside agency for more targeted work.

 Mrs Sharon Teckoe

 I am part of a dedicated team of staff who enjoy working with those children who need additional support to help them achieve their potential .
 I have worked at Oakmeadow for more than seventeen years.
 I first started working as a cover TA in a class for children with SEN. I later supported a pupil with a severe medical condition.
 During this time, my compassion for and empathy towards others’ needs developed.

 Throughout my time at Oakmeadow, I have supported numerous children with a diverse range of needs.
 I am experienced in carrying out regular intervention groups including SNIPS, Toe by Toe, Beat Dyslexia, targeted provision, Cool Kids, Speed Up and tailored games to improve processing skills.
 I am also trained to test children for visual stress.
 I have my level 3 Teaching Assistant qualification .
 Over the years, I have had the pleasure of joining children on school residential trips, such as at Arthog and Pioneer Centre.
 I am currently Ladybird Breakfast Club Lead and thoroughly enjoy interacting with the younger children.